-Beer: Robust Porter – Deschutes Black Butte XXVIII (Bonus points: Smoked Porter such as Fat Head’s Up in Smoke Porter).
+Beer: Robust Porter – Deschutes Black Butte Porter, or Founders Porter

 Bitter malts play well with the roasty charred flavors of the meat while the caramel sweetness comes in just in time to save the day.
 Hop bitterness helps curb the richness and fat, as does the carbonation.
 Tones of chocolate make things really interesting and play with the earthiness of the meat.

 Beer Pairing: Sides